fortana-co/youtube-multi-dl/README.md

 For example, from the root of the repo, just run `python3 main.py SDeuYY3Hi_I -a "Pharoah Sanders"`.

-Run `cd .git/hooks && ln -s -f ../../pre-push` to add `pre-push` hook to ensure you can't push anything that doesn't pass black, flake8 and mypy checks.
+Run `cd .git/hooks && ln -s -f ../../pre-push` to add `pre-push` hook to ensure you can't push anything that doesn't pass black, flake8 and pyright checks.

 ### Style